efabless/caravel_user_project/README.md

 ---
 **NOTE**

-Fill this README with your caravel project documentation.
+Fill this README with your caravel user project documentation.

 ---

-# Sample User Project

-Refer to [CARAVEL_UPRJ](CARAVEL_UPRJ.md) for this sample project documentation.
+Refer to [CARAVEL_USER](CARAVEL_USER.md) for this sample project documentation.